dymaczew/fs20icam/LabGuides/Exercise5/README.md

-# Exercise 5 Instrumenting a new microservice using Appsody
+# Instrumenting a new microservice using Appsody

 [Go back to the Table of Contents](../../README.md)